yufengliu15/yufengliu/src/assets/blogcontent/About The Website.md

 user_title: About The Website
 published: June 22, 2024
 updated: null
+tags: #published #project
 ---

-# About The Website
 Welcome to my little corner on the internet!
 This website was made with the intention of putting my name out there into the world.
 I got into web development back in February of 2024, simply because I liked being able to easily showcase my work to others.

 I was looking around for website ideas at the time and I noticed many students were either using templates, or trying to sell themselves as a product.
-It was then that I realized the websites that spoke to me were the ones that had their own identity.
+It was then that I realized the websites that spoke to me were the ones that had their **own identity**.

-Making my website have it's own personality was the main objective in mind, and I like to think I did a good job at it.
-(I'm not a designer after all)
+Making my website have it's own personality was the main objective in mind, and I like to think I did a good job at it. *I'm not a designer after all*

-With that said, I also want to talk about how I even created this website, since I spent way too much time on it and had lots of pitfalls.
-(Let me flex a little)
+With that said, I also want to talk about how I even created this website, since I spent way too much time on it and had lots of hurdles. *Let me flex a little*
 ## Home Page
 My first and easiest page on the site.
 ### Intro Image